Jump to Content

 For deep learning researchers and practitioners, the open-source PyTorch machine learning (ML) library and XLA ML compiler provide flexible, powerful model training, fine-tuning and serving.
 Today, the PyTorch/XLA team is excited to announce the release of PyTorch/XLA 2.4, with several notable improvements to address developer challenges that build on the last release.
 Here we discuss some of the latest features that make it easier to work with PyTorch/XLA:

-• Improvements to Pallas, a custom kernel language that supports both TPUs and GPUs
+• Support for Pallas, a custom kernel language, orginally developed for JAX,that supports both TPUs and GPUs

 • New API calls